autarch/blog.urth.org/content/posts/2011-01-24-catalystxroutes-sugar-and-power.md

     => path_part $type ...
 ```

-And because the subroutines for each action are closures, I&#8217;m able to reuse the same subroutine bodies for different entities.
+And because the subroutines for each action are closures, I'm able to reuse the same subroutine bodies for different entities.

 Generating actions programmatically is an incredibly powerful tool for code reuse.
-I&#8217;ve just been using `CatalystX::Routes` for a day or so, so I&#8217;ve really only scratched the surface, but I&#8217;m quite excited about the possibilities.
+I've just been using `CatalystX::Routes` for a day or so, so I've really only scratched the surface, but I'm quite excited about the possibilities.

 Let me end with a caveat.
-This is new code, and I&#8217;ve only made one release.
+This is new code, and I've only made one release.
 The API may change without warning, at least for now.
-And for all I know, this will all turn out to have been a horrible idea, and three months from now I&#8217;ll be using subroutine attributes again.
+And for all I know, this will all turn out to have been a horrible idea, and three months from now I'll be using subroutine attributes again.

 But I doubt it.